ThomasDev16/audio-submix-helicopter/README.md

 ### Credits

-All the credits goes to @Gale in the Project Sloth discord server who originaly posted the snippet
+All the credits goes to @Gale in the Project Sloth discord server who posted the snippet